Nordre Land Municipality

 Nordre Land is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Land.
 The administrative centre of the municipality is the village of Dokka.
 Other villages in the municipality include Vest-Torpa, Nord-Torpa, Aust-Torpa, Fagerlund, and Nordsinni.

-The 955.32 km2 municipality is the 122nd largest by area out of the 356 municipalities in Norway.
-Nordre Land is the 150th most populous municipality in Norway with a population of 6,577.
+The 955.32 km2 municipality is the 122nd largest by area out of the 357 municipalities in Norway.
+Nordre Land Municipality is the 151st most populous municipality in Norway with a population of 6,544.
 The municipality's population density is 6.9 PD/km2 and its population has decreased by 2.8% over the previous 10-year period.

 General information

 The old Land Municipality was established on 1 January 1838 after the formannskapsdistrikt law went into effect.
 This municipality was quite large and in less than a decade, the municipality was divided.
-In 1847, the old Land Municipality was divided into Nordre Land (population: 4,595) in the north and Søndre Land (population: 4,604) in the south.
-On 1 January 1868, a part of Søndre Land (population: 340) was transferred to Nordre Land.
-On 1 January 1914, Nordre Land municipality was divided into two municipalities: Torpen (population: 2,219) in the north and Nordre Land (population: 2,570) in the south.
+In 1847, the old Land Municipality was divided into Nordre Land Municipality (population: 4,595) in the north and Søndre Land Municipality (population: 4,604) in the south.
+On 1 January 1868, a part of Søndre Land Municipality (population: 340) was transferred to Nordre Land Municipality.
+On 1 January 1914, Nordre Land Municipality was divided into two municipalities: Torpen Municipality (population: 2,219) in the north and Nordre Land Municipality (population: 2,570) in the south.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the municipality of Nordre Land (population: 3,870) was merged with the neighboring municipality of Torpa (population: 2,620) and the Tranlia and Store Røen areas of the neighboring municipality of Fluberg (population: 196).
+On 1 January 1962, Nordre Land Municipality (population: 3,870) was merged with the neighboring Torpa Municipality (population: 2,620) and the Tranlia and Store Røen areas of the neighboring Fluberg Municipality (population: 196).

+Historically, this municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).